monoklabs/monok-docs/docs/api.rst

 API-Key
 ------------

+The API endpoints are accessible to users that have inserted a payment method.
-The API is only accessible by our paying customers through a unique API key provided to each user.
-The API key is a token that a client provides when making API calls, the key is added in the request header as such:
+The service is accessed through a unique API key provided to each user.
+The API key is a token that a client provides when making API calls.
+The are two ways to add the key in your request, the key can be added added in the request header as such:

 Request articles by Feed ID (businessfeed1) ::